 Each student scholar will be awarded a stipend of $4,000 plus provision of on-campus summer housing.
 A research budget of up to $500 is also available for each student.

 Proposals are to be written and submitted by the student member of each student/faculty research team.
 Complete applications for a summer research award must include the following:

-Public Talk - CSAD Democracy Scholars will present their research at a public talk before the end of the Fall 2018 semester.
+CSAD Democracy Scholars will present their research at a public talk before the end of the fall semester.

-Final Paper - Students will also be required to submit an electronic copy of the final comprehensive paper that serves as the research project's concluding report by Monday, December 3, 2018.
+Students will also be required to submit an electronic copy of the final comprehensive paper that serves as the research project's concluding report.
 Submit the paper via email to Andrea Lechleitner at email@example.com.
 Students are also encouraged to submit their final papers for publication in an undergraduate journal.
-Some possible venues for submission are listed here.
+View possible venues for submission.

 Students who successfully complete a summer democracy research project in accord with program and project requirements and who receive the endorsement of their faculty mentor will have this summer research experience noted on their College transcript.